This morning I woke up feeling a bit discouraged. The Holy Spirit led me to a verse that immediately lifted my mood.

 I’m so grateful for the power of God’s Word.

-This inspired me to share my most powerful and encouraging scriptures that minister to me when I’m feeling discouraged or when I’ve broken my boundaries concerning my health.
+This inspired me to share the most powerful and encouraging scriptures that minister to me when I’m feeling discouraged or when I’ve broken my boundaries concerning my health.

-After compiling my list, the sisters in our accountability group also shared some of their favourites.
+After compiling my list, the sisters in our accountability group also shared some of their favorites.

-I pray that they are a blessing to you, too.
+I pray that these are a blessing to you, too.

 13 Bible Verses to Help You Lose Weight

 1 Corinthians 10:13 NIV – “No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.”

 Sometimes, even when I’m well-intentioned, the temptation is so great it seems overpowering.
 This verse reminds me that I will ‘survive’ (without food or whatever the craving is) although it may not feel like it at the time.
 It also reminds me that God will give me the strength to get through it.